grow

 Good Sam’s Food Pantry has been the fiscal sponsor and an active partner of Common Ground Community Gardens since 2017.
 The demonstration garden program provides us with hundreds of pounds of fresh, organic produce every year.
 If you’d like a plot at one of the garden sites, you can find more information here or at the pantry.

-We are delighted to offer the WIC & Older Adults weekly CSA (Community-Supported Agriculture) Program.
-We work together with local producers and WIC offices to distribute boxes of fresh local produce for 16 weeks during the growing season.
+We are delighted to continue the WIC weekly CSA (Community-Supported Agriculture) Program.
+We work together with local producers and the Ute Mountain Ute WIC office to distribute boxes of fresh local and traditional food for 16 weeks during the growing season.
 Click here to learn more about our farmers, producers and partners.
 Special thanks to Nourish Colorado for funding this program.

 Brandon Francis, Diné teacher, grower and scientist, teaching in the Good Sam Garden.